-- Purchase agriculture or plantation properties in India.
+- Purchase agricultural or plantation properties in India.

 OCI Card for Minor

 The eligibility, criteria, and the process is the same for minors as it as for other OCI applicants.
-However, there are additional things to know about the minor application.
+However, there are additional requirements for a minor's application.

 - Parents' signatures are not acceptable for a minor child.
 A child below 5 years can give a thumbprint and a child above 5 should sign under the photographs.